New Jersey Amateur Baseball League Rules

 10. Injury Player Eligibility

 b.
-The player must provide proof of injury from a doctor to the league prior to playing any games and the league must approve it.
+The player must provide proof of injury from a doctor to the league before playing any games and the league must approve it.

 c.
 The player must play in the current regular season to qualify for playoffs.